9 Best Intercom Alternatives for Customer Messaging in 2019: Drift, Crisp…

 The pricing structure was a large part of our decision to look for Intercom alternatives.

 2. Intercom creates false expectations

-- When online, with your support team ready to enter the conversation, triggered messages feel like an ideal solution.
-But since customers receive “instant support”, they also want instant resolution!!
-If your team is not able to sustain that level of service, the false expectation will be exposed.
+- When online, with your support team ready to step in, triggered messages feel like an ideal solution.
+But since customers receive “instant support”, they also want instant resolution.
+If your team is not able to sustain that level of service, your customers will feel even more frustrated.

-That’s why Intercom introduced “… typically replies in a few hours”
+Intercom’s solution?
+This sentence “… the team typically replies in a few hours.”

-- You can use Bots: Intercom offers Bots to assist your customers any time of the day.
-Strangely, though, Intercom do not use Bots when dealing with their own customers.
+- You could use Bots: Intercom offers Bots to assist your customers any time of the day.
+Unsurprisingly, however, Intercom do not use Bots when dealing with their own customers.
 Humans don’t like Bots unless they behave like humans, and customers frequently ask for a “human please”.

 - You can make things clear to your customers: Tell them that they will have to wait and DON’T USE a messaging app or a Chat platform unless you are ready to offer instant resolution